kirankamatmgm/Surivival-estimates-of-lymphoma-patients/Surivival_estimates_of_lymphoma_patients.md

-# Title
-> summary

-<a href="https://colab.research.google.com/github/kirankamatmgm/Surivival-estimates-of-lymphoma-patients/blob/master/Surivival_estimates_of_lymphoma_patients.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 # Survival Estimates lymphoma patients

-Using Python to build some of the statistical models to analyze surivival estimates for a dataset of lymphoma patients.
+> Using Python to build some of the statistical models to analyze surivival estimates for a dataset of lymphoma patients.
 This is Survival estimates that vary with time.

+<a href="https://colab.research.google.com/github/kirankamatmgm/Surivival-estimates-of-lymphoma-patients/blob/master/Surivival_estimates_of_lymphoma_patients.ipynb" target="_parent"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/></a>

 ### Project is based on knowledge of
 - Censored Data
 - Kaplan-Meier Estimates